tushar445/Hopfield-Neural-Network/README.md

 RUN

-1.For Synchronous: train.py
+1. For Synchronous: train.py

-2.For Asynchronous: train_mnist.py.
+2. For Asynchronous: train_mnist.py.